gvwilson/fiction/iffy/index.md

 "No!"
 Aunt Naggie yanked Iffy back and stepped in front of her irate husband.
 "Jack, don't!
-She's just talkin.
+She's just talkin',
-She's not goin anywhere."
+that's all."

 Uncle Jack shook the wrench at them.
-"I best see more outta both of you than just talkin," he snarled.
+"I best see more outta both of you than just talkin'," he snarled.
-"Now get me some affin lunch, woman.
+"Now get me some affin' lunch, woman.
 And you!"
 He jabbed a finger at Iffy.
-"Fix that shaddin cable.
+"Fix that shaddin' cable.
 I want us ready to sail tomorrow."

-"She as do it right away, I promise," Aunt Naggie said.
+"She'll do it right away, I promise," Aunt Naggie said.
 Her arm tightened around Iffy's shoulders, a silent warning not to say anything.

 Uncle Jack stalked off,
 muttering under his breath.
-"You come below and help me a the noodles,"
+"You come below and help me with th' noodles,"
 Aunt Naggie said,
 shooing Iffy toward the open hatch.
-"That'll give he time to calm down."
+"That'll give him time to calm down."

 "Yes auntie," Iffy said,
 her voice only slightly shaky.
-Uncle Jack had never actually hit her---as simple-minded as the *Guinevere*'s core was, it would still instantly report that to the Marines who doubled as Halley's police.
+Uncle Jack had never actually hit her—as simple-minded as the *Guinevere*'s core was, it would still instantly report that to the Marines who doubled as Halley's police.
 But with each passing season,